MatlEngDev/obsidian_dataview_example_vault/10 Example Data/assignments/assignment_1.md

 due: 2022-12-04
 ---

-Needs to have at least 19 pages.
+[requirement:: Needs to have at least 19 pages. ]

 - [x] Assignment task 1 ✅ 2022-09-02
 - [x] Assignment task 2